Additional Features

 Users within an organization can have three levels of permissions: Primary Owners, Owners, Admins, and Regular Users.

 Think of these permission levels as a pyramid with Primary Owners at the top.
 Users with regular permissions form the base of the pyramid.
-They can view details for Spaces they’re part of, and view social networks they have access to.
+They can access the space(s) they’re part of and have permissions to manage.

-Primary Owners and Owners have access to all spaces, social networks, users, and teams.
-Primary Owners are the only users who can manage owners, admins, billing, and your organization’s structure.
+Primary Owners and Owners have access to all spaces.
+They are the only users who can manage owners, admins, billing, and spaces of the organization.

 The Hierarchy Structure

 The highest level in Statusbrew's structural hierarchy is an Organization.
-All spaces, profile groups, and user groups are created within an organization.
+Spaces, profile groups, and user groups are created within an organization.

 When you sign up for Statusbrew for the first time, a new organization (and a workspace with the same name) is created by default, which is shared across the whole account.
 You can then begin creating new spaces as needed to organize departments, teams, or even clients.